| THE ORIGIN OF SALT WATER IN MARINE AQUARIUMSThe first idea which springs to mind is that of collecting natural sea water,

 The collection of water from a coastal area is to be avoided,

 especially when the locality is used for dumping urban or industrial waste.
+The best periods for collection are autumn and winter, because plankton develop

 in spring and tourism increases the risk of pollution in summer.
 Calm weather is